disi1/ti8m-library-app/README.md

 1. Search and filter the list of books by its title or author

 ## How can I run it?
-You can check out the deployed front-end at https://ti8m-library-app.vercel.app/

-Alternatively, if you want to see the code in action, check out this git repository, then run `npm start` or `yarn start`.
+If you want to see the code in action, check out this git repository, then run `npm start` or `yarn start`.

 #### `npm start` or `yarn start`